mim-uw/eXplainableMachineLearning-2024/README.md

 - model malfunction due to an unintendent use
 - wrong behaviour on out-of-distribution samples

-The final report will be a short (up to 4 pages) paper in the JMLR template
+The final report will be a short (up to 4 pages) paper in the JMLR template.
+See [an example](https://github.com/mim-uw/eXplainableMachineLearning-2023/blob/main/Projects/PawelPawlik_MichalSiennicki_AlicjaZiarko/checkpoint3/report.pdf).

 ## Literature